-They noticed that there were no children shows that spoke to all the amazing people that they were meeting in the country who were growing food and living with nature.
+They noticed that there were no children’s shows that spoke to all the amazing people they were meeting in the country who were growing food and living with nature.
 They wanted to open this world up to other kids who were in the city and didn’t get to see this kind of life.
-They also wanted to reflect back to the country kids their own lives.
+‘We also wanted to reflect back to the country kids their own lives’, Cate said.

 In the end they took a huge risk.
 They sold a 100 acre block of land that was supposed to be their superannuation investment.
 The $96,000 from the sale allowed them to work with animators in Australia and Canada to produce a sample animation only 1min 20sec long.
 They took this to the next Kidscreen Summit in New York.

 Their investment paid off — the BBC came onboard, followed soon after by the ABC and CBC.
 They made 52 episodes of the animated show, which was screened in 128 countries, in 9 languages, with 151 people involved in making it.
 This was followed by CDs of the songs, games, and lots of outreach.

 Cate tells me about auditioning people for the roles of dirtgirl and scrapboy.
 Maree was one of Cate’s former performing arts students in Grafton, as was Michael, the actor who plays scrapboy.
 Cate reached out to them both and persuaded them to come back to Grafton to audition.

 The animation style they used shows the actor’s real eyes, mouth and body with an animated face.
 Cate tells me how some of the model-like girls they auditioned had such symmetrical faces it made the dirtgirl animation appear too doll-like.
 Maree, overhearing this, pipes in with ‘Are you talking about my messed up face?’
 Hewey replies